Bleeding Edge Biology

 From Philosophy to Neural Correlates of Consciousness Science

-I remember reading Crick and Koch in grad school and being struck by their confidence—almost audacity—that consciousness could be brought into the lab.
-At the time, it seemed premature.
-Now it feels inevitable.
+I remember reading Crick and Koch in graduate school and being struck by the nerve of it.
+It was an audacious proposal, and at the time felt somewhat premature.
+Now it feels like the obvious next step.

 Competing Theories: How Does the Brain Generate Experience?